 NamedPipeClientManager class

-Configure the public fields (all four have sensible defaults), call Connect for each pipe the application wants to dial, and respond to the NamedPipeClientConnection events.
+Configure the public fields (all four have reasonable defaults), call Connect for each pipe the application wants to dial, and respond to the NamedPipeClientConnection events.
 The first Connect lazily creates the completion port and starts the worker threads; subsequent calls reuse them.

 Private manager As NamedPipeClientManager